Are You Truly Rested? Understanding the Seven Types of Rest

 The concept of the seven types of rest was popularised by Dr. Saundra Dalton-Smith in her book "Sacred Rest: Recover Your Life, Renew Your Energy, Restore Your Sanity."

-By implementing the different types of rest, you can effectively reduce stress, support your nervous system's recovery, and pave the way for a more balanced, fulfilling life.
+By gently introducing different forms of rest, you can support your nervous system’s recovery and create more ease, stability, and sustainability in everyday life.
 Each type of rest - whether physical, mental, sensory, creative, emotional, social or spiritual - plays a crucial role in replenishing our energy reserves and enhancing overall wellbeing.

 By understanding and actively incorporating these forms of rest into your routine, you can empower yourself to combat burnout, improve cognitive function, foster creativity, deepen emotional connections and cultivate inner peace.
-Embracing rest as a vital component of your lifestyle not only restores your vitality but also promotes sustainable productivity and a healthier outlook on life.
+Embracing rest as a core part of life supports recovery in the body and mind, and helps you move through your days with more capacity and clarity.

 Lets take a look at the 7 types of rest and how we can implement them: